Between Kampot and Koh Rong / Koh Rong Samloem / Koh Sdach Islands.

 Please be aware that our schedule may experience delays due to weather conditions.
 We appreciate your understanding that any delays are a result of these factors and not a cause for complaint.

 Don’t Complain.
 They won’t go if it’s not safe.
-Usually high wind or waves.
+Usually high winds or waves.
 July through October this happens the most.
+Or the Ferry will just stop for a few months.
+You can still use the SihanoukVille Port to get to the islands.
 Happens a couple times a year.
-You may have to stay on the Islands or mainland an extra day or two.)
+You may have to stay on the Islands or mainland an extra day or two.

 Prohibited Items: The following items are strictly prohibited onboard: